SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Some food preparations require butter’s natural richness and you can achieve that with other substitutes in recipes.

-Greek Yogurt – Maybe nothing adds richness quite like yogurt and its a fermented product, too!
+Greek Yogurt – Maybe nothing adds richness quite like yogurt and it’s a fermented product, too!
 This means it presents you with some great probiotics along with other benefits.

 Cocoa Butter – There are a variety of uses for cocoa butter but most are cosmetic.
 However, it can impart great nutrition and richness into recipes.

-Applesauce – You can use applesauce for a butter substitute.
+Applesauce – You can use applesauce as a butter substitute.
 An old trick of the low-fat movement to eliminate oil from cake mix.
 So, if you find yourself asking, ‘ what can I substitute for butter,’ this might be just the answer you are looking for.